Osiris-Team/A/README.md

 # A
 A language is my idea of a perfect programming language, which was born from the frustration and joy of using languages like Java, C, C++ and JavaScript.
-I don't expect this to be used seriously by people, ever.
-My hope is that maybe someday some stuff shown here makes it into actual programming languages.
+I don't expect this to be used seriously by people, ever, there is hope however that maybe someday some stuff shown here makes it into actual programming languages.

 Don't get me wrong though, A language is not just theory!